 CONS: Doesn’t come in a container, so you’ll need your own.

-The coloring and leaf attachment on this artificial olive tree makes it the best one I’ve come across yet!
+The coloring and leaf attachment on this artificial tree makes it the best one I’ve come across yet!
 Not to mention how great this trunk looks…it’s realistic, not plastic-looking.

 I have the 6 ft version, but you can see pictures that others have uploaded of the 4′ in the reviews on the product page.